“The Spirit, The Soul, & The Body” series: (post #1)

 Now may the God of peace Himself sanctify you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ.
 (N.K.J.V.)

 Of course, there is a major difference between God’s triunity and man’s.
-Whereas Father, Son, and Holy Spirit are each a distinct Person, the spirit, the soul, and the body can’t make that claim.
-But still, even with this difference clearly in mind, each one makes for an interesting subject, and with this post I’d like to say a few things about the spirit of man.
+Whereas the Father, the Son, and the Holy Spirit are each a distinct Person, the spirit, the soul, and the body can’t make that claim.
+But still, even with this difference understood, each part of our makeup makes for an interesting subject.
+And with this post I’d like to say a few things about the spirit of man.

 First, it is the spirit that brings life to the body.
 James 2:26 says:

 For as the body without the spirit is dead, so faith without works is dead also.
 (N.K.J.V.)

 I would also mention Luke 23:46 here, where Christ’s releasing of His bodily spirit leads to His immediate death:

 And when Jesus had cried out with a loud voice, He said, ‘Father, into Your hands I commit My spirit.’
 Having said this, He breathed his last.
 (N.K.J.V.)

 Similarly, when Jesus resurrected the daughter of Jarius, Luke 8:55 says:

 Then her spirit returned, and she arose immediately.
 And He commanded that she be given something to eat.
 (N.K.J.V.)